Survey (human research)

 In research of human subjects, a survey is a list of questions aimed for extracting specific data from a particular group of people.
 Surveys may be conducted by phone, mail, via the internet, and also in person in public spaces.
 Surveys are used to gather or gain knowledge in fields such as social research and demography.

 Survey research is often used to assess thoughts, opinions and feelings.
 Surveys can be specific and limited, or they can have more global, widespread goals.
 Psychologists and sociologists often use surveys to analyze behavior, while it is also used to meet the more pragmatic needs of the media, such as, in evaluating political candidates, public health officials, professional organizations, and advertising and marketing directors.
 Survey research has also been employed in various medical and surgical fields to gather information about healthcare personnel's practice patterns and professional attitudes toward various clinical problems and diseases.
 Healthcare professionals that may be enrolled in survey studies include physicians, nurses, and physical therapists among others.
 A survey consists of a predetermined set of questions that is given to a sample.
 With a representative sample, that is, one that is representative of the larger population of interest, one can describe the attitudes of the population from which the sample was drawn.
 Further, one can compare the attitudes of different populations as well as look for changes in attitudes over time.
 A good sample selection is key as it allows one to generalize the findings from the sample to the population, which is the whole purpose of survey research.
-In addition to this, it is important to ensure that survey questions are not biased such as using suggestive words.
-This prevents inaccurate results in a survey.
+In addition to this, it is important to ensure that survey questions are not biased such as using suggestive words, or by language that may be interpreted differently by different types of people.
+If such language cannot be avoided, special analysis methods must be used to prevent inaccurate conclusions.

 These are methods that are used to collect information from a sample of individuals in a systematic way.
 First there was the change from traditional paper-and-pencil interviewing (PAPI) to computer-assisted interviewing (CAI).
 Now, face-to-face surveys (CAPI), telephone surveys (CATI), and mail surveys (CASI, CSAQ) are increasingly replaced by web surveys.
 In addition, remote interviewers could possibly keep the respondent engaged while reducing cost as compared to in-person interviewers.